edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 I then manually installed MangoHud and used [Goverlay](https://github.com/benjamimgois/goverlay) to globally enable it but set it to hide by default.
 I set the "toggle" key to F1.
-I then configured steam input to change the share button on my xbox controller to actually send and F1 key press and voila, a sorta steam deck performance overlay feature is bodged into my configuration.
+I then configured steam input to change the share button on my Xbox controller to actually send and F1 key press and voila, a sorta steam deck performance overlay feature is bodged into my configuration.
 This is useful when tweaking settings to get the best performance as my RDNA2 GPU isn't quite good enough for 4k at max settings.